PHILIPP111007/phils_network/README.md

 * [x] You can reply to messages.

 * [x] You can take part in video conferences.

+* [x] I encrypted messages, and now they're stored in the database as a jumbled mess.
+And anyone with access to the database won't see anything.
+This key isn't shared anywhere, and it must be manually entered by the user to decrypt messages in a specific conversation.

 [User Agreement](UserAgreement.md) (by using the Service, the User confirms that he/she has read and accepts the terms of this Agreement)